 Public Safety Committee

-The Arcata City Council created the Public Safety Task Force on Wednesday, December 7, 2016 to provide a platform for the community to come together in order to better understand current public safety concerns.
+The Arcata City Council created the Public Safety Task Force on Wednesday, December 7, 2016 to provide a platform for the community to come together in order to better understand concerns regarding public safety.
 The Task Force also served in an advisory capacity to the City Council and City staff on matters pertaining to public safety.

 Members of the Task Force were charged with preparing recommendations to be considered and utilized by the City to increase public safety and partnerships within the community to develop stronger neighborhoods, schools and business districts.